Double Pane vs Single Pane Windows Prices

 Secondly, they have almost no insulation, which means you hear a lot of outside noises inside and people outside will hear a lot of noises coming from your home.

 Thirdly, they aren’t exactly safe.
 While you can use a single pane window for things like basement windows or garage windows, they aren’t normally used for home windows.
 Not anymore anyway.
-Single pane windows used to be really popular when used in homes, but this was before the invention of double and triple pane windows.
+Single pane windows used to be really popular when used in homes, but this was before the invention of double and triple-pane windows.

 Benefits Of Single Pane Windows

 They are by far the cheapest type of window on the market.
+They are also much more lightweight with a large number of materials and style choices to choose between.

 Prices Of Single Pane Windows